ERBringHorvath/regain_cl/README.md

 `regain MVA -i matrix.csv -m jaccard -c 3 -C 0.75`

-**NOTE: the MVA analysis with generate 2 files: a PNG and a PDF of the plot**
+**NOTE: the MVA analysis will generate 2 files: a PNG and a PDF of the plot**

 _________________________________________________________________________________